 No matter the transmission type, they all require the same general maintenance.
 Taking care of your car’s drivetrain can extend its lifespan and ensure it stays in good working condition.

 As with any other automotive system, the drivetrain needs to be regularly examined by a certified mechanic.
 Replace the transmission fluid and the filter at fixed intervals.
 Inspect the casing for leaking gaskets and seals.
-Make sure the cooler is free of debris at all time and watch out for cracked and rusted hoses.
+Make sure the cooler is free of debris at all times, and watch out for cracked and rusted hoses.

 A mistake that many vehicle owners often make is to use an incorrect oil grade when replacing their transmission fluid.
 In the past, it was common to fix a rough or slow shifting problem by using a different oil grade than recommended.
 Newer transmissions don’t work that way, though.

-Once you get to know how an automatic transmission works, it’s easy to have a good idea of where troubles can occur.
+Once you know how an automatic transmission works, it’s easy to have a good idea of where troubles can occur.
 Of course, understanding the basic principles won’t turn you into a specialist in a day.
 Becoming a mechanic takes time and hard work.
 But, with some effort and perseverance, everybody should be able to troubleshoot transmission problems in no time.